This is the official website for the village of

 photo Shirley Horne

-This year (2013) we again held our celebrated Flower Festival in the Church and village.
+In 2014 we again held our celebrated Flower Festival in the Church and village.
 Many photos of the main feature, the Willow Tree and the other floral exhibits are available to view via this link.
-Below is a copy of an email I received from Spain!

 We hope you will visit St Neot